ABA–NBA merger: Early attempts at merger

-In contrast to both the earlier AFL and the later World Hockey Association (which both endured significant hostility from their established competitors for many years) the ABA found the NBA owners to be reasonably amenable to a merger relatively early on.
-As early as June 1970, only three years after the ABA began play, the NBA owners voted 13–4 to work toward a merger with the ABA.
-Seattle SuperSonics owner Sam Schulman, a member of the ABA–NBA merger committee in 1970, was so ardently eager to merge the leagues that he publicly announced that if the NBA did not accept the merger agreement worked out with the ABA, he would move the SuperSonics from the NBA to the ABA.
-Schulman also threatened to move his soon-to-be ABA team to Los Angeles to compete directly with the Lakers.
-The owners of the Dallas Chaparrals (now the NBA's San Antonio Spurs) were so confident of the impending merger that they suggested that the ABA hold off on scheduling and playing a regular season schedule for the 1971–72 season.
-After the 1970–71 season Basketball Weekly wrote "The American basketball public is clamoring for a merger.
+In contrast to both the earlier AFL and the later World Hockey Association that had also been founded by the ABA's own people (which both endured significant hostility from their established competitors for many years), the ABA found the NBA owners to be reasonably amenable to a merger relatively early on.
+On June 18, 1970, only three years after the ABA began play, the NBA owners voted 13–4 (barely being over the 3/4 majority), while the ABA owners unanimously voted 11–0 to jointly seek approval from the U.S. Congress to pass an exception to existing antitrust law in order to merge the rivaling circuits into a single, 28-team league that would retain the NBA name.
+Seattle SuperSonics owner Sam Schulman, a member of the ABA–NBA merger committee back in 1970, was so ardently eager to merge the leagues together that he publicly announced that if the NBA did not accept the merger agreement that was worked out with the ABA, he would move the SuperSonics franchise from the NBA to the ABA.
+Schulman also threatened to move his soon-to-be ABA team to Los Angeles to compete directly with the Lakers as well following the Los Angeles Stars moving their franchise to the state of Utah in order to become the Utah Stars.
+The owners of the Dallas Chaparrals (now the NBA's San Antonio Spurs) were so confident of the impending merger themselves that they suggested that the ABA hold off on scheduling altogether and play a regular season schedule for the 1971–72 NBA season instead.
+After the 1970–71 season, Basketball Weekly wrote "The American basketball public is clamoring for a merger.
 So are the NBA and ABA owners, the two commissioners, and every college coach.
 The war is over.
 The Armistice will be signed soon".
-The two leagues continued merger discussions and plans through the early and mid-1970s.
+Despite the early claims from those reports at hand, the two leagues continued merger discussions and plans throughout the early and mid-1970s instead.